Categorizing your transactions with GL codes

 You can always override the suggested GL code by clicking on the dropdown and selecting a new input.
 To accept the suggestion, simply select transaction(s) to “Mark as Ready” and then sync to your accounting tool.

-Mapping rules
+Categorization rules

-You can also manually create mapping rules that consistently apply a specified GL code based on the information Mercury has about the transaction.
+You can also manually create categorization rules that consistently apply a specified GL code based on the information Mercury has about the transaction.
 You will be prompted to set up these rules when you first integrate your accounting software with Mercury.
-You can also update or edit these rules at any time by navigating to the Accounting page and selecting the gear icon in the top right to access your mapping rules.
+You can also update or edit these rules at any time by navigating to the Accounting page and selecting the gear icon in the top right to access your categorization rules.

-- Category - automate based on the custom categories you apply to transactions yourself
+1. Category - automate based on the custom categories you apply to transactions yourself

 Adding or editing categories as a non-admin or bookkeeper